 The wine taster and merchant Martin Lynch-Gibbon is married to the shallow and spoiled Antonia Lynch-Gibbon, and loves his mistress Georgie Hands.
 Antonia is under therapy with Martin's ...
 See full summary »

 Kitty Baldry (Julie Christie) is a haughty society queen with a tunnelled view of life.
 Kitty's complacency is rocked when her husband, Captain Chris Baldry (Sir Alan Bates), returns from ...
 See full summary »

-This historical drama is an account of the early life of British politician Winston Churchill (Simon Ward), including his childhood years, his time as a war correspondent in Africa, and culminating with his first election to Parliament.Written by
+This historical drama is an account of the early life of the future British Prime Minister Sir Winston Churchill (Simon Ward), including his childhood, his time as a war correspondent in South Africa during the Second Boer War, and culminating in his first election to Parliament.Written by

 Just as 'the last ever cavalry charge' is starting, there's a 'cavalry-mans view' towards the enemy lines.
 The wheel marks of the vehicle carrying the camera are visible, presumably from previous takes.
 See more »

 17 of 19 people found this review helpful.